-It seems like every day we’re hearing of another veterinary practice acquisition, and for good reason: valuations have hit unprecedented highs within the industry and sellers are taking advantage.
-When we add on pandemic fatigue and the recruiting challenges for DVMs and non-DVM staff, you have the clear forces that are driving rapid veterinary consolidation.
+It seems like every day we’re hearing of another veterinary practice acquisition, and for good reason: valuations hit unprecedented highs in late 2021 and early 2022 at 12-18x EBITDA or Profits and sellers were taking advantage.
+Starting in Q2 2022, we saw valuations start to soften, and by the first half of 2023, values remain above pre-pandemic levels at 8-13x EBITDA or Profits, which is still attractive especially considering economic conditions.
+When you consider pandemic fatigue and the continued recruiting challenges for DVMs and non-DVM staff, you understand the forces that are driving practice owners to sell.

 Valuations

-You can see the clear relationship between practice prices and consolidator prices in the chart below.
+On the chart below, you can see the clear relationship between practice prices and consolidator prices.
 In 2012, individual practices sold for 5-6x profits or EBITDA.
-In the second half of 2021, Ackerman Group saw average multiples approaching 15x.
+In the second half of 2021, Ackerman Group saw average multiples approaching 15x and they have declined in 2022 and early 2023.

-The simple answer as to why there’s a sudden ‘rush to exit’ among veterinary practice owners is because of the high valuations being paid.
+The simple answer as to why there continues to be a ‘rush to exit’ among veterinary practice owners is because of the high valuations being paid.
 The question is, will these valuations last?

 Why the High Valuations?